 Raising children in Connecticut comes with its advantages, and we've listed 120 of them.
 120 Things To Do with your kids in CT before they Grow Up has been broken down by season.
 Even if you just do one thing a month, you have ten years of material to work with!
 We hope this list inspires you to experience all that CT has to offer you and your family.
+If this isn't enough then check out one of our guides: museums, indoor play, daytrips, and more, on our homepage.
 Enjoy, and have fun creating wonderful memories for you and your children.

 1. Visit Mystic Aquarium; it's fun anytime of the year.
 The sea lion show is particularly entertaining.
 While in the area make sure to hit up the fun shops in Olde Mistick Village.

 2. Experience a replicated Algonkian Village at the Institute of American Indian Studies.

 3. Meet friendly costumed animal characters along the Enchanted Forest candlelit trail during this non-scary event at the Audubon Society in Sharon.

 4. Relax, and take a step back in time in a restored vintage 1920s train coach while taking a scenic 20-mile round trip ride on the Naugatuck Railroad from Thomaston Railroad Museum of New England.

 5. Go see a show at the art deco Warner Theater in Torrington built in 1931.